plataMC/Looply-DESQ/README.md

 # Looply-DESQ Guide
 A website to make pricing less intimidating and more empowering!
-One craft at a time.
 Have courage in your decisions.
 This is a guide on how to use the website.
 All that stuff.
 Made it short.
 Please take time to read it.
+Read the [version updates here](https://github.com/plataMC/Looply-DESQ/releases).
+(You dont have to download any of the files in there.
+It's empty)

 ![](https://github.com/plataMC/Looply-DESQ/blob/main/img/landing.gif)

 ## Getting Started